hupratt/chirpy/_posts/2025-04-18-aprilsfool.md

 #3 No matter how much documentation you have there will always be use cases you never seen before.
 Having a homelab with production applications is the only way I found to safely go through those use cases and learn from mistakes.
 No amount of certifications can replace the experience of rebuilding a cluster once a drive fails

 #4 I should look into re-installing and using more advanced partitions like btrfs or zfs.
 Zfs has the zfsreplication command that is apparently a lot faster than rsync.
-I did a bit of testing with [btrfs in this article](https://chirpy.thekor.eu/posts/live-backups-with-btrfs/) but I think I'll give ZFS a try some day
+I did a bit of testing with [btrfs in this article](https://chirpy.thekor.eu/posts/live-backups-with-btrfs/) but I think I'll give ZFS on my daily driver a try some day

 Thanks for sticking around and see you on the next one